History of Coal Mining in Nova Scotia

 The Louis Frost Notes 1685 to 1962

 The late Mr. Louis Frost was a Mining Engineer originally from Scotland.
 He came to Canada in the late 1920's and was employed as Mining Engineer at Caledonia Mine (No. 4) in Glace Bay.
 By the mid 1960's, he was prominent in the Dominion Coal Co. organization.
-There he had attained the position of Chief Mining Engineer, one which reported directly to the company president.
+There he had attained the position of Chief Mining Engineer, a position that reported directly to the company president.
 He was in charge of all the engineering staff and was instrumental in the introduction of mechanization in the coal mines.
 In addition, he served as President of the Mining Society of Nova Scotia during the term 1960 to 1961.

 The Louis Frost Notes contains references to the present tense.
 The reader should keep in mind that all such references are intended to represent the early 1960's.